Maximizing Keyword Placement for Website Optimization

 Imagine you’re looking for the best podcasts for nurses.
 You’re typing away in the search bar, and you stumble upon a link with a URL slug that says “/best-podcasts-for-nurses”.
 Pretty straightforward, right?
 That slug isn’t just a bunch of gibberish; it’s practically screaming, “Hey, I’ve got what you’re looking for — come check it out!”

-So, when you’re in the driver’s seat, creating your URL slugs, think of them as your website’s first impression.
+So when you’re in the driver’s seat, creating your URL slugs, think of them as your website’s first impression.
 Keep them short, sweet, and to the point.
 Use hyphens to neatly separate words, making it a breeze for both humans and search engine bots to understand what your page is all about.
-And whatever you do, don’t leave any of your automated URL slugs looking like this: “/huwysn-anjeed-ankd” — gross. 🤮

-7 | Anchor Text: Effectively Guiding Users Through Your Website
+7 | Anchor Text: Guiding Users Through the Digital Maze

 So, let’s say you’re reading an article about profitable businesses nurses can start, and you come across a link with the anchor text “nurses who specialized in a health coaching business.”
 That clickable text gives you a heads-up that when you click, you’re diving into some juicy info about profitable businesses for nurses and nurses who have built a business in health coaching, respectively.